001 American Made Whistles – Variety

 Whistory

-Arguably many of the best vintage metal whistles made, especially in production amounts, came from the UK. ( However, we might add France and Germany.)
-Perhaps because, as it was said, they ruled the seven seas and the sun never set on their empire – at least at their zenith — theirs is a long history of craftmanship and at the same time, geographical spread.
-Certainly, their boatswain whistles led the charge worldwide.
-They were the world power at one time and industry came with it.
+Arguably many of the best metal vintage whistles, especially in production amounts, have come from the UK.
+Perhaps this impact is so because as it was said, they ruled the seven seas, and the sun never set on their empire – at least at their zenith — theirs is a long history.
+So then, their influence has circumvented the globe and with them, their whistles.

-There was a period where, due to a convergence in history, everything came together for manufacturing and use.
-Communication still needed assistance before telephone and cell phones.
-Along with these elevated production levels, came high quality whistles with much fewer labor costs than we see today.
-With regard to the years 1850 to 1930 they were perhaps the peak years ( or golden age ) in the UK, at least for whistles.
-Other countries were no exception.
+This was a period where, due to a convergence in history, everything came together in the UK for manufacturing and distribution.
+Along with these elevated production levels, came high quality whistles taking much less labor costs than today.
+The years 1850 to 1930 (perhaps now expanding from 18—to 1940) were perhaps the peak years in the UK, however it may turn out to be the case in other countries (i.e. Germany, France, America, Argentina, Russia, China etc.) as well.

-So, we find whistles dating not much further back in history in the USA, than the middle of the ‘golden age’ in the UK.
-Older examples may appear of course, but generally not production levels near the level of the UK, France or Germany.
+This SPOTLIGHT is to raise awareness of American whistles.
+Being a much younger country, especially on the west side, it finds that whistle makers did not develop the quality and diversity to the extent of their UK counterparts, till perhaps the 1920s.
+So, we find whistles dating not much further back in history in the USA, than in the middle of the ‘golden age’ in the UK.
+Older examples may appear of course, but generally not production levels near the level of the UK.

 Future SPOTLIGHTs will highlight different American makers.
 This SPOTLIGHT is focusing across the board on some variety of whistles made in the USA.